 Overcharge tests can provide insights on safety features of cells in order to protect against overvoltage.
 Tests conducted on cells from manufacturers A and B highlight significant differences in the safety of the cells.
-In the case of the authentic cells from manufacturer A, when the cells experience overvoltage, the CID activates.
-Activation of the CID involves the loss of physical and electrical contact between the two discs of the CID that is brought about by an increase in internal pressure of the cell.
+In case of the authentic cells from manufacturer A, when the cells experience overvoltage, the CID activates.
+Activation of the CID involves the loss of physical and electrical contact between the two discs of the CID which is brought about by an increase in internal pressure of the cell.
 Hazards such as extreme heating, electrolyte leaks, smoke, fire, and thermal runaway are prevented.
-Figure 4 highlights the differences in the safety of cells from manufacturers A and B during an overcharge test.
-Whereas the cell from manufacturer A does not show any noticeable hazard, the low-quality cell from manufacturer B displayed electrolyte leakage, smoke, and fire.
+Figure 4 highlights the differences in safety of cells from manufacturers A and B during an overcharge test.
+Whereas cell from manufacturer A does not show any noticeable hazard, the low-quality cell from manufacturer B displayed electrolyte leakage, smoke and fire.

 Figure 4.
-Comparison of an overcharge test on authentic (A) and low-quality (B) cell show the difference in the safety of these cells.
-Electrolyte leak, high heat, and fire is observed in case of low-quality cell.
+Comparison of overcharge test on authentic (A) and low-quality (B) cell showing difference in safety of these cells.
+Electrolyte leak, high heat and fire is observed in case of low-quality cell.